School Counsellor

 Some tips for your application 🫡

-Understand the Role: Make sure you fully understand the responsibilities and qualifications required for the School Counsellor position.
-Tailor your application to highlight your relevant experience and skills in working with primary school age children.
+Understand the Role: Read the job description thoroughly to understand the responsibilities and qualifications required for the School Counsellor position.
+Tailor your application to highlight relevant experience and skills.

 How to prepare for a job interview at YMCA DOWNSLINK GROUP